HemilKumbhani/Flutter_Bloc/flutter_bloc/README.md

 BLOC pattern is like MVVM or MVP architecure of android.

-The project architecture contains follwoing folders
+The project architecture contains follwoing folders and work on
+## RxDart

 ### blocs
 ### model